GPKyte/nomad/README.md

   `--scrape`          Begins scraping default queries in the background.
 Compare to terminal operator & in `action &` `--discover`
-  `--config`          Modify settings that guide certain data collection decisions `--build-cached`    Use cached data to build Graph `--display-cached`
-  `--help`            Display the usage`
+  `--config`          Modify settings that guide certain data collection decisions `--help`            Display the usage`

 ### Testing

-Effort is taking to test 0, 1, n boundary cases, any clear expectations of transformations, and algorithmic correctness when feasible
+Effort is taken to test 0, 1, n boundary cases, any clear expectations of transformations, and algorithmic correctness when feasible
-Testing is directed through the go standard library.
+Testing is initiated through the go standard library and CLI like so:
   `go test`
-  `go test <package_name>`
+  `go test ./<packageName> --run <patternRegEx>`

 ## Contributions

 Any contributions are welcome!
 Pull Request any changes, and consider writing a small test to demonstrate what you expect to change.

-## Possible Modules + API and structure of project
-* SecureCredentials Implements CleanDataConstant
-* RawListing Implements DirtyDataConstant, GenericListing
-* CleanListing Implements CleanDataConstant, GenericListing
-* ExceptionSiteListingAsAnExample Extends CleanListing

-* TraversableLocation Implements GenericGraphNode
-* TraversableRoute Implements GenericGraphWalk

-* Parse.HTML
-* Parse.Listing
-* Parse.XYZ

 ## DevOps:
 * Configuration file (git ignore)